dann254/fancy-shoppinglist/test/README.md

   these check if a list name already exists

 ## test 19 & 20
- these check how successful and unsuccessful tests workout
+ these check how successful and unsuccessful list additions workout